 - To stop cryptococcal meningitis from returning: Use 200mg daily for the term.

-Fluconazole is an antifungal medication.
-It works by slowing down the growth of the fungus that’s causing your infection and by inhibiting an enzyme in fungi called lanosterol 14-α-demethylase, which can convert lanosterol (fat to ergosterol).
-It interferes with the formation of the fungal cell membrane.
+Fluconazole (Diflucan) is an antifungal medication.
+It works by slowing down the growth of the fungus causing your infection and by inhibiting an enzyme in fungi called lanosterol 14-α-demethylase, which can convert lanosterol (fat to ergosterol).
+Also, it interferes with the formation of the fungal cell membrane.

 Following are the treatment which these medicines can do:-